Les Baux and the old

 farmhouse

-Two episodes are shot at these
+Two episodes are shot

-places: 43
+43

-Message to Geneva and 44
+Message to Geneva

-Let's start with beautiful Les Baux
+Let's start with beautiful

-The French 'bau',
+French 'bau',

 Provencal 'baou',

-that in the south also occurs in other place names, means a steep, overhanging
+that in the south also occurs in other place names,

 rocky point, in this case of the Alpilles.
 This began the history of the rock,

 Stone Age.
-That meant wars, but also prosperity |
+That meant wars, but also prosperity.

-This photo is so beautiful, it shows the height difference of the
+This photo shows the difference

-Les Baux does a great job at showing you a structure that is, hundreds and
+rock in the evening sun.
+Les Baux does a great job at showing you a structure that is, hundreds

 hundreds of years old, and crumbling.
 All the climbings are for your own risc.
 With